 How to apply

 Please check the following listings for detailed information about the available placement sites and the application procedure.
 Contact the Intern Coordinators at each site directly for questions related to that placement site.
-Beginning in January 2018, we will accept applications for placements from September 2018 to June 2019.
-At this time, we are able to accept applicants who are currently enrolled in a graduate program or those graduating after May/June 2018.
-If you have graduated or will graduate prior to May/June 2018, we encourage you to apply for full-time employment with the county under the Mental Health Clinical Specialist classification using the following link: Mental Health Clinical Specialist.
-Note: We accept interns/trainees from many graduate programs in the Bay Area.
+Beginning in January 2019, we will accept applications for placements from September 2019 to June 2020.
+At this time, we are able to accept applicants who are currently enrolled in a graduate program or those graduating after May/June 2019.
+If you have graduated or will graduate prior to May/June 2019, we encourage you to apply for full-time employment with the county under the Mental Health Clinical Specialist classification using the following link: Mental Health Clinical Specialist.
+Note: We accept interns/trainees from many graduate programs in the Bay Area, but no online programs.
 It is the student's responsibility to make sure that the clinical placement in Contra Costa Behavioral Health meets the requirements of the academic program and their respective licensing board.

 For General Information